All Breach Of Contract Defenses (Affirmative & Other Contract Law Defenses)

 All Defenses to Breach of Contract Explained

-When someone makes a claim that there was a material breach of contract, you can either go on the offense or defense.
+When someone makes a claim that there was a material breach of contract, you can choose to either go on the offense or defense.

 An offensive reaction accepts you are the breaching party, but other factors make the lawsuit invalid.
 These defenses are covered under affirmative defenses.